 Suzette Kimball, Acting Director, U.S. Geological Survey

-Dr. Kimball was the Director of the Eastern Region in 2004 and became the Acting Associate Directory for Geology in 2008.
+Dr. Kimball was the Director of the Eastern Region in 2004 and became the Acting Associate Director for Geology in 2008.

 Kimball joined the USGS as Eastern Regional Executive for Biology.
 In that position, she built many partnerships, helped shape programs, and led the establishment of the USGS Florida Integrated Science Center.
 She came to the USGS from the National Park Service in Atlanta, where she was Associate Regional Director.